awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_sagemaker_pipes/Readme.md

 To use this tutorial, you need the following:

 + An AWS account.
 + A Java IDE.
-(The IntelliJ IDE is used for this tutorial.)
-+ Java 1.8 JDK.
++ Java 1.8 JDK or later.
 + Maven 3.6 or later.
 + Set up your development environment.
 For more information, see [Get started with the SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-basics.html).